 Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living, depending on the financial resources of the National Social Security Fund.
 (The last adjustment was made in 1992.)

-Ministry of Civil Service, Employment, Youth, and Sport provides general supervision.
+Ministry of Civil Service and State Modernization provides general supervision.

-Managed by a tripartite board, the National Social Security Fund administers the program.
+National Social Security Fund, managed by a tripartite board, administers the program.